rubyreferences/rubyref/_src/content/language/comments.md

 ## Comments as documentation

-Ruby standard library comes with [RDoc](../developing/documenting.md) tool for generating documentation from code.
+The Ruby standard library includes the [RDoc](../developing/documenting.md) tool for generating documentation from code.
 RDoc format is "unobtrusive" (plain text) documentation.
-Ruby gem [YARD](https://yardoc.org/) is also frequently used for generate documentation, providing more strict format allowing to render "tags" (param types, return type, examples and so on).
+Ruby gem [YARD](https://yardoc.org/) is also frequently used to generate documentation, providing a more strict format allowing rendering of "tags" (param types, return type, examples and so on).